 Processing your virtual card indicates your consent to receive and accept virtual card payments as payment in full from the payer.

 Unspent funds for virtual cards are subject to state unclaimed property laws.

-Out-of-network providers in Florida, New Mexico, New York and Oregon, as well as all Colorado, Georgia and New Jersey providers, must consent to receive a virtual card payment.
 The processing of the virtual card is your consent to receive and accept virtual card payments.
 If you don’t consent, when you receive a virtual card, please call the number provided on your virtual card payment to arrange an alternative payment method.

 You will have the option of signing up for ACH/direct deposit, the preferred method of payment, or to receive a virtual card payment (virtual card).
 The only alternative to a virtual card is direct deposit.
 Both options allow you to get paid quickly and securely.
 The electronic payment solutions will roll out in phases throughout the year, with the first phase beginning mid-2021.

 If your practice/healthcare organization is still receiving paper checks, you can enroll in ACH/direct deposit for your claim payments now.
 If you don’t elect to sign up for ACH/direct deposit, a virtual card will be automatically sent in place of paper checks.